← BACK TO PLATFORM

 DERIVED

 Derived.
 Claim is the output of an Afrimintel calculation or composite whose inputs are themselves Sourced or Derived, and whose methodology is published.
 Output carries explicit confidence range or tier.
 Examples: the Afrimintel Score for a province (formula and inputs at /methodology/); the country risk composite (30/25/25/20 weighting, published).
+The simplest Derived class is contained metal — reserve tonnage × grade — which Afrimintel computes rather than quotes, even where a source also states it; the underlying tonnage-and-grade reserve statement remains Sourced, so a producing-asset reserve row carries both pills (tonnage @ grade Sourced; contained Derived).

 ABSENT